TapiocaFox/TapiocaFox/README.md

 - 🧐 I've meddled with `C`, `C++`, `JavaScript`, `React.js`, `Python`, `Kotlin`, `Machine Learning`, `Micro Service`, `Embbeded System (IoT)`.
 - 🌱 I’m currently interested to learn `Rust`, `Quant Finance`.
 - 🌱 Also I was interested to build a [Service System](https://github.com/NoXerve/NoXerve).
 But got no time for that currently.
-- ⚡ You can try the [Reversi](https://nooxy.org/noversi) powered by ML made by me. 😄
+- ⚡ You can try the [Reversi](https://nooxy.org/noversi) powered by ML and service framework made by me. 😄
 - 😏 I use Arch Linux btw.

 <!--